Battle of Manila (1898): Background

-After the American victory in Manila Bay on May 1, the United States Navy, under Admiral George Dewey, blockaded the city of Manila and waited for land forces to arrive.
-The United States organized the Eighth Army Corps, dubbed the Philippine Expeditionary Force, under the command of Major General Wesley Merritt.
-On May 16, the vanguard of the force left San Francisco under the command of Brigadier General Thomas M. Anderson.
-Merritt, on the same day, asked for information concerning the strength of the Spanish in the Philippines.
-The American consul in Hong Kong gave the information needed: 21,000 men including 4,000 Filipinos, all but 1,000 of them in Manila.
-Dewey, however, sent more accurate information: around 40,000 troops including around 16,000 Filipinos, about 15,000 were situated in Manila, and nine artillery guns in Manila.
+After the American victory in Manila Bay on May 1, 1898, the United States Navy, commanded by Admiral George Dewey, blockaded the city of Manila.
+The United States organized the Eighth Army Corps as an expeditionary force under Major General Wesley Merritt.
+On May 16, the vanguard of the force departed from San Francisco under Brigadier General Thomas M. Anderson.
+Merritt requested information on the strength of the Spanish in the Philippines, which was provided by the American consul in Hong Kong.
+The information revealed that the Spanish forces consisted of around 21,000 men, including 4,000 Filipinos, with the majority in Manila.
+However, Dewey's more accurate report showed that the Spanish forces numbered around 40,000 troops, including approximately 16,000 Filipinos, with about 15,000 situated in Manila along with nine artillery guns.

-By June, U.S. and Filipino forces had taken control of most of the islands, except for the walled city of Intramuros.
+By June, Filipino forces had taken control of most of the islands, except for the walled city of Intramuros.
 The first contingent of American troops arrived in Cavite on June 30, the second under General Francis V. Greene on July 17, and the third under General Arthur MacArthur on July 30.
 By this time, some 12,000 U.S. troops had landed in the Philippines.
 By mid-June, some 40,000 Filipino revolutionaries under General Antonio Luna had dug fourteen miles of trenches around Manila.
 Filipino revolutionaries, seizing control of Manila's only pumping station, cut off the water supply to the city.

+Eighth Corps had only one division, curiously numbered as the Second Division, and these revelations informed General Merritt of the relatively formidable opposition his force faced.
+With this knowledge, they could plan and strategize their campaign accordingly.
+The stage was set for an epic struggle as the United States aimed to confront and overcome the Spanish forces, securing their foothold in the Philippines and achieving victory in the Pacific.